softwaregroup-bg/ut-bus/README.md

 Check [hemera config schema](https://github.com/hemerajs/hemera/blob/master/packages/hemera/lib/configScheme.js) for all options.

-I addition to all the options you can also pass a `nats` property which will be used for the nats connection.
+In addition to all the options you can also pass a `nats` property which will be used for the nats connection.
 Check the [Nats connect options](https://github.com/nats-io/nats.js?utm_source=recordnotfound.com#connect-options)